 The rapper accused her of triggering his addiction and substance abuse and took every opportunity to denigrate her in his music.
 Yet, despite the hostility, mother and son were able to make amends and forgive each other.

-Eminem didn’t have the best upbringing.
-Being raised in abject poverty — with his folks dealing with their own share of addiction and relationship troubles — scarred the young rapper just as he was beginning to carve out his identity in this world.
-As such, he harbored plenty of resentment for his mother and father and had sworn he would break the pattern when it came to his own daughter.
+Marshall Mathers (better known as Eminem) didn’t have the best upbringing.
+Being raised in poverty — his parents grappled with addiction and relationship troubles — scarred the young rapper, just as he was beginning to carve out his identity.
+As such, he harbored resentment for his mother and father, and swore he would break the pattern when it came to his own daughter.

-Of course, reality doesn’t often pan out the way you hoped it would, and so the Detroit rapper had to stand up and address his failures head-on.
-Through this personal journey, he could re-discover his relationship with his mother and the place she occupies in his life.
+Of course, reality doesn’t often pan out the way you hoped.
+The Detroit rapper had to stand up and address his failures head-on.
+Through this journey, he could rediscover his relationship with his mother, and the place she occupies in his life.

 Unfortunately, her childcare abilities weren’t up to her son’s liking.
-As is the Eminem modus operandi, the rapper badmouthed his mother and her parenting choices in the charged lyrics of his 1999 track ‘My Name Is,’ saying that his mother did “more dope than” he did.
-The lyrics continued: “I told her I’d grow up to be a famous rapper / Make a record about doin’ drugs and name it after her.”
+As is his modus operandi, Eminem badmouthed Debbie in the charged lyrics to “My Name Is,” the opening track of his 1999 album The Slim Shady LP.
+In the song, he claims his mother did “more dope than” he did: “I told her I’d grow up to be a famous rapper / Make a record about doin’ drugs and name it after her.”

-Naturally, Debbie was totally blindsided by Eminem’s admission, and she later sued her son for $10 million for defaming her character.
-At the time, Eminem’s team responded by saying that his music only reflected the truth.
-“Everything he has said can be verified as true,” the statement said.
-Eminem’s lawyer also said that the lawsuit was a “result of a lifelong strained relationship between [Eminem] and mother” and that it was pretty “painful” to be sued by your own mother.
-Still, Debbie didn’t rescind her lawsuit and was later awarded a $25,000 settlement, $23,354.25 of which went to her lawyer.
+Debbie Mathers Briggs (her current husband, John Briggs, is her fourth) was blindsided by the admission.
+Shortly after the release of “My Name Is,” she sued her son for $11 million, claiming defamation of character.
+Eminem’s team responded by saying his music only reflected the truth.
+His lawyer also said the lawsuit was a “result of a lifelong strained relationship between [Eminem] and mother,” and that it was pretty “painful” to be sued by your own mother.

-It’s an absolutely appalling accusation to hurl your mother’s way.
-Furthermore, if Debbie had really committed those offenses, it’s an equally horrendous thing to be inflicting on your son.
-It’s hard to distinguish who’s telling the truth and who’s lying when the atmosphere is so incendiary, but Debbie did try to provide a context in her 2008 memoir My Son Marshall, My Son Eminem.
-She said, “At first I went along with it for Marshall’s sake — if I made one mistake as a mother, it was giving in to my eldest son’s every whim,” alluding to how she may have added Valium to his food but only at his insistence.
-She also added how it was an uphill battle to care for her son, given her wretched circumstances.
-Just because she made some terrible decisions of her own doesn’t mean Eminem should have taken the liberty to slander her at every opportunity.
+“At first I went along with it for Marshall’s sake — if I made one mistake as a mother, it was giving in to my eldest son’s every whim,” she wrote, alluding to how she may have added Valium to his food. but only at his insistence.
+She also insisted that it was an uphill battle to care for her son, given her wretched circumstances.
+Just because she made some terrible decisions of her own doesn’t mean Eminem should have taken the liberty to defame her at every opportunity.

 He never knew his father, and I did all I could to make up for it.
 I wasn’t happy when he made up a whole new life for himself – what mother wants to be known as a pill-popping alcoholic who lives on welfare?Debbie Nelson on My Son Marshall, My Son Eminem.

-But regardless, I don’t hate you ’cause, Ma / You’re still beautiful to me, ’cause you’re my Ma […] All you did, all you said, you did your best to raise us both /Foster care, that cross you bear, few may be as heavy as yours.Eminem on Headlights
+But regardless, I don’t hate you ’cause, Ma / You’re still beautiful to me, ’cause you’re my Ma […] All you did, all you said, you did your best to raise us both /Foster care, that cross you bear, few may be as heavy as yours.Eminem, “Headlights”

-Eminem clung onto much rage for his mother in the first forty years of his life that he and his mother still remain a little “estranged” to this date.
-It’s okay to feel a grudge, and there’s no reason why you shouldn’t call out people for their dangerous behavior, but as you get older, consider whether the antagonism is worth your time.
+However, as you grow older, consider whether the antagonism is worth your time.
 Our priorities shift, we become wiser, and we tend to forgive ourselves and each other for the past.
 The bitterness will only deter you in your journey, haunting you every step of the way till you’re ready to combust.
 Instead, free yourself.
 It feels good to look forward to the future and not have any regrets about the past.
 So if you have the opportunity to rid yourself of the bitterness, take it.